xenocrat/chyrp-lite/README.markdown

 You can install Chyrp Lite in four steps:

 1. If using MySQL, create a MySQL database with a username and password.
-2. Download, unzip, and upload.
+2. Download the [latest release](https://github.com/xenocrat/chyrp-lite/releases), unzip, and upload to your web server.
 3. Open your web browser and navigate to where you uploaded Chyrp.
 4. Follow through the installer at [index.php](index.php).